iammanpreetsingh/WhatsApp-Watusi-Restore/README.md

 Visit https://www.apptesters.org/

 The one and only way to restore official WhatsApp chats in Watusi!
+The one and only way to restore WhatsApp chats in Watusi iPhone!

 The complete tutorial on restoring chats is provided [here](https://bit.ly/Watusi-Manpreet).

 ## Releases

 This is an actively updated repository.
 Every release is tested and verified by many people, including myself.
-A new version of this IPA is released every time the [original developer of Watusi](https://github.com/FouadRaheb) updates the original tweak.

 [Check the Latest Release](https://github.com/iammanpreetsingh/WhatsApp-Watusi-Restore/releases/latest)